Likhitha-Veganti/data-science-projects/Youth Drug Use Analysis/README.md

 increases with increase in Income.

 # Methodology
-Refer to the drug_analysis.ipynb file for the methodology and results.
+Refer to the youthDrugUseAnalysis.ipynb file for the methodology and results.

 # CONCLUSIONS
 The findings of the study suggest that boosting is the most accurate model for predicting whether an individual has ever used alcohol or not, with an accuracy of 82.33%.
 The important predictors for this model were YFLMJMO (how youth feel about their peers using marijuana